2013

 Case studies were displayed large and clean on a white background.
 Minimal navigation made it easy to get from one case study to the next, or to simply go back home by clicking the logo.

-The launch of helloenso.com was a big success, featured on awwwards, httpster, css awards and other web design curations as well as design blogs like designspiration.net.
-In sum, the buzz around the site led to a 164% increase in traffic compared to the month previous.
+The launch was a big success — featured on Awwwards, Httpster, CSS Awards and a handful of design blogs including Designspiration.
+The buzz translated to a 164% increase in traffic compared to the previous month.